trifork/apoteksapp-documentation/asp-pharmacy-api/STOCK-STATUS.md

 ## Basics

 It is possible to request stock status data for all pharmacies that participate in the ASP Nearby Stock Status Programme, but this can only be done in two ways with some intended limitations:

-- A pharmacy can retrieve a list of all pharmacies (that participate), but no more than 5 pharmacies can have stock status IN_STOCK ordered by their distance to the requesting pharmacy.
-All pharmacies located further away than the 5th IN_STOCK-pharmacy will have status EXCLUDED_FROM_CURRENT_QUERY.
-Pharmacies may have status MISSING_DATA if they cannot be queried for technical reasons (e.g., temporarily missing data from a specific pharmacy).
+- A pharmacy can retrieve a list of all pharmacies (including those that do not participate), but no more than 5 participating pharmacies can have stock status `IN_STOCK` ordered by their distance to the requesting pharmacy.
+All pharmacies located further away than the 5th `IN_STOCK`-pharmacy will have status `EXCLUDED_FROM_CURRENT_QUERY` or `NOT_PARTICIPATING`.
+Pharmacies may have status `MISSING_DATA` if they cannot be queried for technical reasons ( e.g., temporarily missing data from a specific pharmacy).
 - A pharmacy can query a single specified pharmacy (that participate).

 The requesting/acting pharmacy must also be participating in the nearby stock status program.